Why You Should Be Using Multivariate Testing

 WDG provides our clients with a process that constructs effective websites.
 We focus on the fundamental elements of strategy, design, and development when building a site.
 We must utilize the strategy phase effectively.
 Not only do we use strategy at the beginning of the process but in the end as well.

 Testing usability and efficiency after building a site can provide the client with the highest satisfaction.
-Using multivariate testing to ensure that your site is performing as efficiently as possible is extremely important and is often a forgotten portion of strategy.
+Using multivariate testing to ensure that your site is performing as efficiently as possible is extremely important and is often a forgotten portion of the strategy.

 What is Multivariate Testing?